-- 1 In the toolbox, click the Mask transform tool - 2 Click the Scale button on the property bar. - 3 Drag a corner handle of the mask marquee. - 4 Double-click in the editable area.
+- 2 Click the Scale button on the property bar. - 3 Drag a corner handle of the mask marquee. - 4 Double-click in the editable area.

 Scale an editable area with precision

 On the property bar, type percentage values in the Scale boxes and click Apply.